JITS2404/operational-governance-architecture/README.md

 ## 1. Project Overview

-PlumFlow Desk is a **multi-role, enterprise-grade maintenance ticketing system** designed for facilities management teams operating across multiple buildings and departments.
+Operational Goverance Architectureis a **multi-role, enterprise-grade maintenance ticketing system** designed for facilities management teams operating across multiple buildings and departments.
 It handles the complete lifecycle of a maintenance request — from initial submission through inspection, cost estimation, finance approval, work execution, and final customer sign-off.

 ### What makes this production-ready